Jishi8088/CRUD/README.md

-# CRUD
+to_do app # CRUD operations
-about CRUD operations..
+need chrome,vs code
+crud operations using javascript